danielAlCast/Stori-QA-Automation-Challenge/README.md

 `pip install webdriver-manager`

-Once, you have already installed Selenium you can run the script,
+Once, you have already installed these resources, you have to go to the place where you save the project,

-First go to the PythonSelenium folder with:
+Then go to the PythonSelenium folder with:

 `cd pythonSelenium`